Tursymbek/NKG2D-project/Figure 1/README.md

 ---

-## Reproducibility

-Full session information (including all loaded namespaces and dependencies) is available in:

-- `sessionInfo.txt`

----

 ## Notes

+- All analyses were performed in R.
+- Raw large-scale datasets (e.g., TCGA/GTEx expression matrices) are not included in this repository due to size limitations.
 - Analyses were performed using standard R workflows for transcriptomic data processing and visualization.
 - Gene annotation was performed using Bioconductor packages (`org.Hs.eg.db`, `AnnotationDbi`).
 - Visualization was generated using `ggplot2`.